Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 There's nothing worse than running out of fuel halfway through grilling.
 If your grill doesn't have a gas gauge, use this technique to estimate how much gas is left in the tank.
 Start by bringing a cup or so of water to a boil in a small saucepan or glass measuring cup (if using a microwave).
 Pour the water over the side of the tank.
 Next, feel the metal with your hand.
 Where the water has succeeded in warming the tank, it is empty; where the tank remains cool to the touch, there is still propane inside.

 We used to return our empty gas tanks for our BBQ grill to the local retail store and exchange for a new filled tank.
 Now, we just take out "empty" tank to the local propane company or to a local store that sells propane to fill our tank for us.
+Because it might not be completely empty and why give the remaining propane away.
+You'll conserving what you already have and unknowingly saving $$.

 Use this tip for your safety and that of your loved ones.
 Do not store propane tanks in your garage.
 They may explode when it gets very hot.